Perspectives: Trying to Laugh in 2020

 “We were seeing our friends — our loved ones and our families — who aren’t able to do something that is just a passion.
 And we felt that there was a responsibility for us to do it and do it safely.”

-More pressingly, however, is the economic fact: While a limited number of shows, with reduced audiences, are possible, that’s probably not enough to sustain business long-term.
-That reality is shared across the comedy ecosystem.
+More pressingly, however, is the economic fact: While a limited number of shows, with reduced audiences, is possible, that’s probably not enough to sustain business long-term.

 “The easiest way for us to say it is that it’s not rosy but it’s not dire … we will have to make another pivot when it comes to production [of larger shows],” Clark says.